We are who we listen to

-Dr. Hugo Norden, professor emeritus, coached me in Baroque counterpoint and harmony as a young naïve overconfident private student.
-He was a wise man; he knew how to handle characters like me.
+When I was a naïve overconfident young man Dr. Hugo Norden, professor emeritus Boston Conservatory, coached me in Baroque counterpoint and harmony.
+He was a wise man who knew how to handle characters like me.

 Mr. Story we are who we listen to.
 So, pick carefully" Dr. Hugo Norden 1981 Boston